BrianCasey96/StormBrendanSpringBootProject/README.md

 Setting up
 ------------
-git clone this project
+	- git clone this project
-do a mvn clean install -U
+	- do a 'mvn clean install -U' from the base directory
-run the program from main class StormBrendanApplication
+	- run the program from main class StormBrendanApplication

 Timestamp is in the format: dd-MM-yyyy HH:mm:ss